-The lineup took a sharp turn to a glam cherry bomb ’80s moment, with sequinned pant sets we could easily picture on Elle Fanning.
-But then floral appliquéd, sheer midi dresses brought us back to the romance at Rodarte’s core.
-But there weren't just flowers — we saw (and heard!) strands of fringe shake as models outfitted in fully beaded looks took the runway, and we had sparkles in our eyes as a white glittered set spoke to Winter brides in the room in need of an afterparty look.
+The lineup took a sharp turn to a glam cherry bomb ’80s moment, with sequined pant sets we could easily picture on Elle Fanning.
+But floral, appliquéd, sheer midi dresses slowly brought us back to the romance at Rodarte’s core.
+We saw (and heard!) strands of fringe shake as models outfitted in fully beaded looks took the runway, and everyone’s eyes sparkled as a white glittered coord set impressed Winter brides in the room who were still in need of an afterparty look.

 Gothic elements were introduced in the form of dark hooded capes and tiered gowns with spiderweb-like circles of sequins swirling on the bodice.
 Though these all-black moments were unexpected – especially right before we were presented with a bright burst of caped, floral maxi gowns we’d wear on a lavish vacation – they somehow fit right into a collection that remains fluid for its whimsy.
 No matter what color a Rodarte dress is, it is always enchanting.